vanbujm/rails-api-backend-prefab/README.md

 # How to contribute back?

+There is a list of [TODO items][].
+If you want to help find something from there and have a crack.

 Fork and open a pull request or alternatively email a patch and description to [rgrasso@thoughtworks.com](mailto:rgrasso@thoughtworks.com).